cmcarey/circd/README.md

 $ ./circd
 ```

-Runs on port 6667 by default.
-Hardcoded as a `#DEFINE` in `circd.c`.
+Runs on port 6667 by default, hardcoded as a `#DEFINE` in `circd.c`.
+TLS not supported with no plans to do so - run behind a TLS terminator like [Hitch](https://hitch-tls.org/);

 #### TODOs

-- Mutexes
+- Mutexes to prevent race conditions
-- Client leave cleanup
 - Don't let nick be picked if nick is in use already
-- Handle modes
+- Handle modes (channel/client/client in channel)
 - Oper command
 - Kick/ban etc
 - Channel topic
 - Send names on channel join
+- `PRIVMSG` to another user
+- Delete channel if all users exit (part/quit)
+- Send NICK message on nick change (handshake and future)
+- Don't allow multiple joins of same channel

 #### Limitations